 2019 - Winter educational seminars continued and sparked interest in numerous other activities.
 After a brief discussion of Clicker training at one of the Winter Seminars, we scheduled a Clicker Training Seminar and Clinic with Katie Bartlett.
 George Williams returned in September to Ardara, and then Eventer Sara Gumbiner provided some lessons in October.
 The Snapshot Series continued at Journey's End Farm, and Daily High Point Awards were added.

 2020 - The year started with Winter lessons and seminars, but everything came to an abrupt halt as COVID 19 invaded the US.
 Since activities were on hold, we used the time to update the website and plan activities.
 By years' end, we were able to host 3 dressage schooling shows at Journey's End Farm and 4 virtual shows.
-The Paper Chase in November provided an opportunity for riders to get out and enjoy a beautiful day and helped the club raise the needed funds for events for 2021.
+A last minute clinic, with USDF Olympian Allison Brok at Alterra Farm, was a much needed break for local dressage enthusiasts.
+The Paper Chase in November provided an opportunity for riders to get out and enjoy a beautiful day and helped the club raise the needed funds for year end awards and events for 2021.
+The normal Year End Banquet, was changed to a drive in and pick-up day.

 Gold Founding Members